This post may contain affiliate links. See our Privacy Policy.

 - 1 large onion, chopped

-- 1 1/2 tablespoons flour mixed with 2 tablespoons of water, for thickening the broth
+- 1 ½ tbsp all-purpose flour for thickening the broth

 Instructions

-- 3. Heat 2 tablespoons of the vegetable oil in a large Dutch oven or heavy saute pan over medium-high heat.
-Cook the beef shanks, turning to sear both sides, for a total of about 7 to 9 minutes.
-Remove the beef shanks to a plate and set aside.
+- Heat 2 tablespoons of the vegetable oil in a large Dutch oven over medium-high heat.
+Cook the beef shanks, turning to sear all sides, for about 7 to 9 minutes in total.
+Remove the beef shanks to a plate and set aside.2 tbsp vegetable oil

-- 6. Cover the pan and bake for about 3 to 4 hours, until the meat is tender and falling off the bone.
+- Cover the pan and bake for about 3 to 4 hours, until the meat is tender and coming away from the bone.

-- 8. Strain the liquids and skim off fat.
-A gravy separator works well for this.
-Pour the skimmed liquids back into the Dutch oven or pan and add the solids to the beef shanks and vegetables.
+- Strain the liquids and skim off fat.
+A fat separator with strainer works well for this, or you could place a mesh strainer over a bowl.
+Pour the skimmed liquid back into the Dutch oven, then add any solids left in the strainer to the beef shanks and vegetables.

-- 9. Put the pan with the liquids over medium heat and bring to a boil.
+- Put the pan with the liquids over medium heat and bring to a boil.
 Simmer for about 3 to 5 minutes to concentrate flavors.
+Taste and adjust the seasonings.

 Nutrition